aybdee/evo/README.md

-Sure, here's an improved version of your README for your natural selection simulator:

 # Evo: Natural Selection Simulator

 Evo is a small  natural selection simulation program written in Rust .
 It offers a platform to explore the fascinating dynamics of evolution in a simulated environment.